gsoules/MkDocs/digital-archive/docs/archivist/scanning.md

     -   If the preview is not rotated correctly, correct it using the rotate left or right buttons.
     -   Move the mouse over the preview area.
 The cursor will change to a large plus (+).
     -   Click the mouse at the upper-left corner of the item to be scanned and drag to the lower-right corner.
-    -   When you release the mouse, a dashed rectangle will delimit the area to be scanned.
+    -   When you release the mouse, a dashed rectangle (the marquee) will delimit the area to be scanned.
     -   Adjust the scan area if necessary by moving the cursor over the rectangle until the cursor changes to a double-headed arrow, then click-drag to adjust.
 -   On the main EPSON Scan dialog, click the **_Scan_** button.